 *Like fuzzy matching, Root Password is not a detection method itself, but rather a normalization function.
 Because of this root password match will always be accompanied by another policy violation.

-Password containing a user’s login:
+Password contains a user’s NT login:

-Password containing a user’s email address:
+Password contains a user’s email address:

-Password containing repeating characters:
+Password contains repeating characters: